 Advance directive documents can be changed at any time, as long as you are capable of making decisions.
-You can change or revoke your advance directive at any time by:
+You can change or revoke your advance directive by:

-- · Stating those wishes in a signed and dated document; - Stating them orally in the presence of a healthcare provider and one other adult witness; or - · Simply destroying your advance directive.
+- Stating those wishes in a signed and dated document: or - Stating them orally in the presence of a healthcare provider and one other adult witness.

-If you choose to change or revoke your advance directive, be sure to immediately tell your physician, any hospital or nursing home where you are receiving care, any healthcare professionals who are caring for you in your home, and family members or friends.
+If you choose to change or revoke your advance directive, be sure to immediately tell your physician or provider, any hospital or nursing home where you are receiving care, any healthcare professionals who are caring for you in your home, and family members or friends.